mlanza/ai-literacy/201/07-one-volley-at-a-time.md

 It gives the model a chance to refine its understanding based on your early reactions — and gives you more chances to course-correct before decisions snowball.

-And that’s still the core habit.
+That’s the core habit.

 > One task.
 One prompt.
 One meaningful outcome.

-Whether what you’re prompting for is a plan or one of questions needing answered.
+Whether what you’re prompting for is a plan or the next question needing answered.

 Small prompts don’t mean small thinking.